From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Algebraic racks

-In this section, we introduce the categories of algebraic racks $\Rack(\Sch)$, affine algebraic racks $\Rack(\Aff)$, and corack algebras $\Corack(\Alg)$.
-These are defined the same way that, say, the categories of algebraic groups $\Grp(\Sch)$ and commutative Hopf algebras are defined.
-To that end, we follow the approach taken to define the latter categories in \citelist{\cite{milne}\cite{waterhouse}}; see these two books and \cite{borel} for references on the general theory of algebraic groups.
+In this section, we introduce the categories of algebraic racks $\Rack(\Sch)$ and affine algebraic racks $\Rack(\Aff)$.
+These are defined similarly to how the categories of algebraic groups $\Grp(\Sch)$ and affine algebraic groups $\Grp(\Aff)$ are defined.
+To that end, we follow the approach taken to define the latter categories in \citelist{\cite{milne}\cite{waterhouse}}; see these and \cite{borel} for general references on algebraic groups.